christiangerbig/Trackertools/README.md

 ## Description

-This collection includes the following tools for the music editor Protracker:
+This collection includes four tools for the music editor Protracker, which make the work with Protracker sound modules more comfortable:
  - TonePortaStep (calculate tone portamento slide)
  - VolSlideStep (calculate slide up or down)
  - SearchFxCmd (find effect commands with their position in a module)
- - UsedFxCmd (overview which effect commands are used in a module) These powerful tools will make your work with Protracker modules more comfortable.
+ - UsedFxCmd (overview which effect commands are used in a module)

 ## User Stories